coppolam/swarmulator/README.md

 	make clean && make ANIMATION=ON

-If you don't want the animation, just don't type the ANIMATION=ON part.
+If you don't want the animation, just don't type the `ANIMATION=ON` part.

-If you want it to build fast, use `make -j', but this will take up more memory.
-On a virtual machine, using `-j' may cause it to fail to build.
+If you want it to build fast, use `make -j` instead of just `make`, but this will take up more memory.
+On a virtual machine, where memory is limited, using `-j` may cause it to fail to build.

 #### Extra: Generate the doxygen documetation
 Swarmulator was commented using the doxygen format.
 To generate the doxygen documentation, use